jaynguyen-vn/gen-snippets/README.md

 ## 📄 License

-Gen Snippets is released under the MIT License.
+GenSnippets is released under the MIT License.
 See [LICENSE](LICENSE) for details.

 ## 🙏 Acknowledgments